8.1 Permissible investment categories:

 c.
 Equity: common and preferred shares, warrants, rights, income trust units, and securities convertible into common shares traded on the major recognized global stock exchanges.

 d.
 Real estate and mortgages: investment in real estate and mortgages will only be made through pooled fund units which must be redeemable.
+With respect to the investments in high yield mortgages, it is understood that these funds have specific liquidity characteristics that will affect purchase and redemption timelines.

 8.2 Limitations and restrictions: